mariomui/data-structures/sprint-two/src/README.md

 * A .contains() method, takes any input and returns a boolean reflecting whether it can be found as the value of the target node or any descendant node
 What is the time complexity of the above functions?

+For each of the data structures you have implemented, go back and add at least one additional unit test.
+If possible, try to add a test that will require you improve your implementation in order to make the test pass.